bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-03/index.md

 You'll notice that we deleted one person who reported affiliation with some other party.
 So the final sample size is 149.

+## Research hypotheses

+The research hypotheses we will test are not as specific as others we have talked about to date, in that there is not a specific numerical claim about one or more parameters of the population.
+Instead, we will express our hypotheses using words.
+For the two relationships of interest, we have:

+*For defense spending*

+* $$H_0$$: Party affiliation is not associated with opinions on national defense spending
+* $$H_A$$: Party affiliation is associated with opinions on national defense spending

+*For space exploration*

+* $$H_0$$: Party affiliation is not associated with opinions on national spending for space exploration
+* $$H_A$$: Party affiliation is associated with opinions on national spending for space exploration

+As before, the null hypothesis reflect "no difference", it just uses words instead of an equation to get that point across.

 ## Descriptive analysis of the relationship

 A good way to visualize the relationship between two variables, to start, is with a stacked bar chart.